Planit

 Government Legal Service for Scotland (GLSS)

-The GLSS recruits around five to six trainees each year.
+The GLSS recruits around six to eight trainees each year.
 For more information see the Traineeships section of their website.
 Traineeships are usually advertised on the Scottish Government Work for Scotland website at the end of September each year.

 Law Society of Scotland